omarkhalled/DataWarehouse-GalaxySchema-SSIS/README.md

    - Debugged the ETL process, meticulously validating each step.
 Ensured the integrity of records by cross-verifying source table records with the transformed data.

 4. **Implementing Slowly Changing Dimensions:**
-   - Leveraged expertise in Slowly Changing Dimensions (SCD) to implement both Type 1 and Type 2 changes.
+   - Implemented Slowly Changing Dimensions (SCD) Type 1 and Type 2 changes.
 Managed updates and historical tracking within SSIS.

 5. **Loading Transformed Data:**
    - Loaded the transformed data into the Destination Data Warehouse, conducting further debugging and testing to guarantee accuracy and completeness.